saccharinedreams/typescript-invoices/README.md

 # TypeScript invoices
 System for creating and processing invoices in TypeScript.
-Originally, I created a slightly more involved system, but I could not get my Mongodb cluster to work in time, so now everything is in invoice.ts.
+Originally, I created a slightly more involved system, but I could not get my Mongodb cluster to work in time; now everything is in invoice.ts.

 Instructions:
 "npm start" in cmd to host on port 3000.